-Whitewashing your furniture or wood accessories can brighten the look of most any room in a house.
+Try whitewashing your furniture or wood accessories to brighten the look of most any room in a house.

 Regardless of what decorating experts have deemed as the "in color" for this year, a splash of white can help the look of most any room in the house.
 Here are two techniques for adding some white without using paint -- whitewashing and pickling.

 Whitewashing is a technique that allows you to brighten your wood without hiding the grain pattern.
 Methods for staining woods white vary according to the type wood you're planning to finish.
 Whitewashing is best suited for pine.
 Pickling is a technique best used on oak.

 - Applying a white stain allows you to brighten a wood surface without hiding the grain pattern.

 - Painting wood furniture white is one way to brighten a room, but the disadvantage is that paint is opaque, so it covers and conceals the natural grain of the wood.
 There are techniques for applying white stains that don't necessitate losing the grain of your wood.
 Until recently this technique involved taking ordinary paint and thinning it down to create a white stain.
 Today there are white stains commercially available that take the guesswork out of staining wood white.
 White stains are widely available in water-based or oil-based forms.

 - Water-based stains dry quickly and produce less fumes or odors.
 Cleanup is also easier with water-based stains.
 Soap and water is all that's needed as long as the paint hasn't dried.

 - Oil-based stains offer longer working times since they dry more slowly but, since they do give off hazardous fumes, should only be used in well-ventilated areas.

 - Whenever applying stains of any type, it's always best to test the stain on a sample of scrap wood of the same wood-type as the piece you'll be working on.